On Sabbatical Fall 2015 & Winter 2016

 In 2002 he won the Ars Electronica Award of Distinction for POINT LINE CLOUD, a collection of electronic music with videos by Brian O'Reilly.
 POINT LINE CLOUD was released on the Asphodel (San Francisco) label in 2005 and he has performed it in venues such as the Paris Planetarium, Instanbul Technical University, Venice Conservatory, Paradiso (Amsterdam), All Tomorrow’s Parties UK (Camber Sands), El Rey Theater (Los Angeles), Recombinant Media Lab (San Francisco), Eastman School of Music (Rochester), Teatro Farnese (Parma), and the Sonic Arts Research Centre (Belfast).

-Pieces from his new set of music (forthcoming) were premiered at the Festival Tage Neue Musik, Zürich, Switzerland in November 2009.
+Pieces from his new set of music FLICKER TONE PULSE were premiered at the Festival Tage Neue Musik, Zürich, Switzerland in November 2009.
 They will appear on a new Blu-Ray disc on the ZKM label in 2018.

 His books include Foundations of Computer Music (1985, The MIT Press), Composers and the Computer (1985, AR Editions), The Music Machine (1989, The MIT Press), Representations of Musical Signals (1991, The MIT Press), Musical Signal Processing (co-editor, 1997, Swets and Zeitlinger, Amsterdam), and Microsound (2001, The MIT Press, Cambridge, Massachusetts).